ezzabuzaid/blog/src/content/blog/reactive-infinity-scroll.md

   .subscribe(event => console.log(event));
 ```

 This sample will log all todos in order.
-Essentially what happens is `concatMap` blocks the next event till the inner observable at hand completes.
+Essentially what happens is `concatMap` blocks the source sequance till the inner observable at hand completes.

 #### mergeMap

-It doesn't cancel the previous subscription nor blocks the source sequence till the current inner observable completes. `mergeMap` will subscribe to the inner observable without regard to its completion, so if an event comes through and the previous inner observable hasn't been completed yet that's fine, `mergeMap` will subscribe to the inner observable.
+It doesn't cancel the previous subscription nor blocks the source sequence. `mergeMap` will subscribe to the inner observable without regard to its completion, so if an event comes through and the previous inner observable hasn't been completed yet that's fine, `mergeMap` will subscribe to the inner observable anyway.

 ```ts
 source$